DavidePanza/local_RAG/readme.md

-# 🚀 Streamlit RAG Code with Ollama Models and ChromaDB
+# 🚀 Streamlit RAG with Ollama Models

 ---